 Free Initial Consultation*

 Appearing below is the full text of Delaware Title 18, § 3902 which is Delaware’s Uninsured / Underinsured Motorist Coverage Insurance Statute also known as UM / UIM.
-This is current as of October 31, 2008.
+This is current as of January 3, 2014.
+Click here to read about the recent amendment to this law, effective January 3, 2014.
 Title 18 of the Delaware Code is part of Delaware’s Insurance Code.
 If you have a question about Delaware’s Uninsured / Underinsured Motorist Coverage Insurance Statute also known as UM / UIM and how it applies to you please feel free to call one of the attorneys at the Delaware Auto Accident Injury Law Firm of Knepper & Stratton at (302)658-1717 or (302)736-5500 for a Free Consultation*.
 Also feel free to click on any of the links on the right side of the page for more information about Delaware auto accident injury law and how it applies to you.